foxcpp/maddy/docs/tutorials/setting-up.md

 apt-get install fail2ban
 ```

-2. get.sh already installed necessary jail configuration files, but you have to
+2. build.sh already installed necessary jail configuration files, but you have to
    enable them.
 Open /etc/fail2ban/jail.d/common.local (create one if needed)
    and add the following lines:
 ```